chrishumboldt/Rocket-Button/README.md

 </head>
 ```

-Now class your button with a modifier to gain the desired effect.
+Now class your button and add a modifier to gain the desired effect.
 For example:

 ```html
 <button class="mod-button _style-line-red _size-large">Example Button</button>